lexblagus/ParametricOrganizer/README.md

 ## Generator

-`./run.sh` to generate files.
+`cd ./generator` and then `./run.sh` to generate files.
 This may take a long time depending on how much combinations you created.

 ## Examples